platofan23/textify/ADR's/ADR_1_Backend_Frontend.md

   - Develop core frontend components using ReactJS's component-based architecture.

 - **Backend**:
-  - Choose a Python web framework (e.g., Django or Flask).
-  - Set up the backend project structure.
+  - Set up the backend using Flask.
+  - Configure Hypercorn as the ASGI server with SSL/TLS.
   - Implement RESTful APIs to interact with the frontend.
   - Integrate translation models and other backend functionalities.

+- **Hypercorn Integration**:
+  - Install Hypercorn in the Python environment.
+  - Configure Hypercorn to use SSL/TLS with a certificate and key file.
+  - Deploy the backend through Hypercorn, ensuring secure communication over HTTPS.

 - **Integration**:
-  - Establish communication between frontend and backend using APIs.
+  - Establish communication between frontend and backend using secure APIs.
   - Implement authentication and authorization mechanisms if needed.
   - Ensure seamless data flow and state management across the application.